Antoine Gizenga: Later political career

 On 25 September 2008, Gizenga submitted his resignation as Prime Minister to Kabila.
 Later in the day he announced this on television, saying that he decided to resign due to his advanced age.
 According to Gizenga, he felt unable to continue in office: "For every man, even if you are sane and alert, your body has limits which you have to recognise".
 He had not received a response from Kabila at that point.
 Reacting to the news, the opposition Movement for the Liberation of Congo (MLC) said that Gizenga's "resignation constitutes an admission of failure and negligence from a government which, after nearly two years, left the country in a general state of crisis".
 The MLC disputed Gizenga's statement that his resignation was related to age and health.
 Kabila reportedly "officially acknowledged" Gizenga's resignation in a letter sent to Gizenga on 28 September.
 The governing coalition, the Alliance for the Presidential Majority, remained in place after Gizenga's resignation, and negotiations were held regarding the selection of a successor to Gizenga.

 His successor, Adolphe Muzito, was appointed by Kabila on 10 October 2008; Muzito is also a member of PALU and was Minister of the Budget in Gizenga's government.
 Gizenga promptly resumed his duties as Secretary-General of PALU on 13 October 2008, 13 months after delegating them to Remy Mayele.

 On 30 June 2009, it was announced that Kabila had designated Gizenga as a National Hero, the DRC's highest honor.
-His admission to the Order of National Heroes made him its only living member and entitled him to a "monthly payment equivalent to the earnings of a prime minister, a residence, a garage with six vehicles, a guard including 12 members of the national police".
+His admission to the Order of the National Heroes Kabila-Lumumba made him its only living member and entitled him to a "monthly payment equivalent to the earnings of a prime minister, a residence, a garage with six vehicles, a guard including 12 members of the national police".